-- rapid increase in the growth rate if your hair
+- Rapid increase in the growth rate of your hair

-As the name suggests this one is also from the Vitamin B family too!
-And it is very essential to prevent hair loss.
-This aids in the absorption of iron to the body without which you can lose hair due to iron deficiency.
+As the name suggests, this one is also from the Vitamin B family.
+It helps to prevent hair loss.
+Vitamin B12 aids in the absorption of iron , a deficiency of which can lead to hair loss.

 - Whey powder

-This is anorther vital vitamin for hair growth as it beats all dry and rough hair troubles!
-It locks in moisture and leave protects your hair from drying out and keeping it shiny.
-Along with this it also keeps the scalp healthy and promotes blood circulation.
+This is another vital vitamin for hair growth as it beats all dry and rough hair troubles!
+It locks in moisture and protects your hair from drying out.
+Apart from this, it also keeps the scalp healthy and promotes blood circulation.

 - Cooked spinach